 ID 208.
-Career Planning in the Health Professions, 1 hour, Fall
+Career Planning in the Health Professions, 1 credit, Fall

-Purpose is to introduce and to plan for careers in the health professions (excluding nursing) as organized in the health pre-professional program atCarson-Newman University.
+Purpose is to introduce and to plan for careers in the health professions (excluding nursing) as organized in the health preprofessional program at Carson-Newman University.
 Intended for students who have already chosen health professions as a career.

 ID 211.
-Peer Mentoring and Leadership, 1 hour, Fall, Spring
+Peer Mentoring and Leadership, 1 credit, Fall, Spring